lbryio/lbry.com/content/faq/how-to-publish.md

 Yes, check out how tipping in LBRY works by going [here](/faq/tipping).

 ### Can I increase my bid amount?
-Yes, the claim can be edited to increase the bid amount.
-Go into your published claim and click Edit.
-Then on the bid screen, enter your desired bid.
-Confirm everything else is correct and click Edit.
-An update will be created with your new LBC bid for this claim.
+Yes, the claim can be edited to increase the bid amount or you can also send a Support to your own content.
+The Support button will appear instead of the tip button for your own claims.
+See the [FAQ](/faq/tipping) to learn more.

 ### How can I tell if someone is downloading my content?